zenprospect/slate/source/includes/_people_organizations.md

 Parameter | Notes
 --------- | -----------
-id | If the Person ID attribute exists, it will override all other attriutes email | If the email exists, we'll use the email as the primary full_name | We can automatically parse out the first/last name from the full name. first_name, last_name | company_name | company_website |
+id | String.
+If the Person ID attribute exists, it will override all other attriutes email | String.
+If the email exists, we'll use the email as the primary full_name | String.
+We can automatically parse out the first/last name from the full name. first_name | String. last_name | String. company_name | String.
+Supports boolean queries company_website | String. include_contact | Boolean.
+If set to true, the result will return the ZenProspect contact as an embedded object if the person has already been prospected.
+Defaults to true. include_job_postings | Boolean.
+If set to true, the result will return the company's first 10 job postings as an embedded array.
+Defaults to false.
+Refer to the Newsfeed API to find job postings beyond the first 10. include_newsfeed_events | Boolean.
+If set to true, the result will return the company's first 10 newsfeed events as an embedded array.
+Defaults to false.
+Refer to the Newsfeed API to events beyond the first 10.
 ## Enrich Organizations

 ## Tags